shahad789/2024-25_GP_12/README.md

 # 2024-25_GP_12
 <h2>Daar</h2>
 <H4>1.Introduction</H4>
-<p>Daar is an AI-driven mobile application designed to solve the challenges of property valuation in Saudi Arabia's real estate market.
-Traditional methods of property valuation often lead to inaccurate pricing, impacting bank mortgages, property owners, and buyers.
-By leveraging machine learning, Daar provides highly accurate property value predictions, streamlining the process for all stakeholders.</p>
+<p>Daar is an AI-driven mobile application designed to solve the challenges of property valuation and discovery in Saudi Arabia's real estate market.
+Traditional methods often lead to inaccurate pricing and poor user experiences, affecting bank mortgages, property owners, and buyers.
+Daar addresses this through advanced machine learning models that provide highly accurate property value predictions.
+In addition, it features a personalized recommendation system that analyzes user behavior—such as viewed property types, and cities to suggest listings that best match individual preferences.
+Together, these AI capabilities streamline property search and valuation for all stakeholders.</p>
 <p>
 Goals <br>
 Predict property values using an AI-trained model.<br>